-Bella Collina is blessed to be not only in the heart of Oregon wine country, but just a short drive from some of the most spectacular natural areas in the United States.
+Bella Collina is blessed to be not only in the heart of Oregon wine country but just a short drive from some of the most spectacular natural areas in America.
 These places are our backyard, so ask us about them and we can give you all the details, including some seldom-discovered little spots you will never forget.

 Cape Kiwanda is a sandstone promontory jutting boldly into the Pacific.
 It is one of the premier locations on the West Coast to view waves, mainly thanks to a solid sandstone wall that the waves break upon.
-Haystack Rock, just offshore, rises boldly to silhouette the spectacular sunsets.
-A huge dune looms back of the cape, and is a favorite climbing spot for visitors and running-down spot for kids.
+Haystack Rock, just offshore, rises boldly to silhouette against the spectacular sunsets.
+A huge dune looms at the back of the cape and is a favorite climbing spot for visitors and the running-down spot for kids.

 One of Oregon's favorite gems, Silver Falls is actually a collection of ten waterfalls along the 8.4 mile Canyon Trail.
-Each waterfall has its own personality, and at three of the falls, you can actually walk behind the water as it cascades down.
-If you look up under North Falls, you can see holes left by trees that were flooded by the lava that formed this extraordinary showcase of nature's creative power.
-The park is beautiful any time of year, but at its peak in October when the fall colors frame the delicate waterfalls.
-The park has short hikes, long hikes, and a 4 mile bike path.
+It is beautiful any time of year, but at its peak in October when the fall colors frame the delicate waterfalls.
+The park has short hikes, long hikes, and a 4-mile bike path.